 Other stains were considered for analysis but excluded for practical reasons.
 Barium sulphate was previously used by Davit et al. (2011) but due to the fact that samples were stacked on top of each other and scanned in duplicate for about an hour each, movement of barium sulphate was a high probability (Davit et al., 2011).
 Movement during scanning does not allow precise calculation of the centre of rotation, therefore inhibiting the 3D reconstruction of data.
 In addition, as EDS required ethanol dehydration and critical point drying a barium sulphate suspension would not have been possible.
 Potassium iodide was used in the infancy of testing X-ray µCT for biofilm detection within CVCs but did not provide sufficient contrast (data not shown).
 Iodine in ethanol was also tested using EDS but again did not result in a high count rate.
 Previous studies have also used silver coated microspheres to provide contrast.
 The microspheres had an average diameter of 10 µm which was considered too large and therefore was not considered for this study (Iltis et al., 2011).
 EDS analysis in this study used smaller 10 nm particles which, in combination with silver nitrate, were demonstrated to provide the greatest metal uptake by the biofilm and therefore were determined to be the most effective stain of those evaluated.
 Of potential benefit for future in vivo studies, silver nitrate is an inorganic chemical with antiseptic activity which may potentially be of benefit if used for staining in a CVC lock (Peng et al., 2012).

-(Iltis et al., 2011)(Davit et al., 2011)(Fakhrullin et al., 2009)(Tauran et al., 2013)(Alkilany & Murphy, 2010; Tauran et al., 2013)
+While a limitation of the current study is the focus on a single bacterial species, albeit one of significant clinical importance in CRI management in S. epidermidis, X-ray µCT as a technique is likely not to be dependent on the species.
+Importantly, other studies have demonstrated X-ray µCT identification of gram negative ibacteria using silver microspheres as a contrast agent (Iltis et al., 2011) and multispecies water biofilms using barium sulfate and propidium iodide (Davit et al., 2011).
+Other studies have also used gold and silver nanoparticles to identify yeast species by surface-enhanced Raman scattering (Fakhrullin et al., 2009) highlighting that these negative contrast stains combined with X-ray µCT are applicable across a wide range of potential pathogens.
+Importantly also for clinical application, silver and gold nanoparticles also lend themselves to conjugation with oligonucleotides which may allow bacterial-specific labelling capable of resolving bacteria from thrombus and other occlusions which future studies into clinical application will need to address (Tauran et al., 2013).
+However, further studies are also required to investigated in vivo toxicity.
+While significantly less toxic than traditional negative contrast agents such as osmium tetroxide, gold nanoparticle studies have raised concerns about biocomptability and cytotoxicity dependent on particle size, shape, charge and the cell type in question, although studies are contradictory, as with silver nanoparticles (Alkilany & Murphy, 2010; Tauran et al., 2013).
+Consequently, there is scope in future studies to further optimise this staining protocol to reduce the risk of adverse toxic effects for potential in vivo use.